uber-web/ocular/website/src/docs/basics/2-getting-started.md

 Initialize that folder as a new project with its own package.json.

-From now on, we'll call that folder you've just created the ocular folder.
+From now on, we'll call that folder you've just created the Ocular folder.

 ```
 npm init -y